-I am James Robb, a communist at large.
+I am James Robb.
 For most of my adult life I have been an industrial worker.
 For twenty-five years I worked on the production line in meat packing and car assembly plants, and in diverse other industries, from fish processing to carpet to biscuits to leather tanning.
 In recent years I have been a high school teacher and part-time scribbler.
-My first novel, The Chain, was published last year.
+My first novel, The Chain, was published in 2012.

 While discussion of working class politics and history will form the central thread of this blog, the struggle for working class emancipation touches every aspect of life in capitalist society, so there will be some digressions into the related worlds of reading and writing, nature and science, farming and fishing, bourgeois culture and thought, and anything else that might take my interest.
 I address myself in the first place towards those who sense the deepening crisis of capitalist society, and who look to the lessons of two hundred years of working class struggle for answers.